Machacasauro/Azure-AZ-104-Project/README.md

 6. Implement Azure Bastion:
 	Set up Azure Bastion:

-o	Azure Bastion provides secure RDP and SSH access to VMs without exposing them to the public internet. o	Ensure you have an SSH key for added security.
+o	Azure Bastion provides secure RDP and SSH access to VMs without exposing them to the public internet.
+Ensure you have an SSH key for added security.

 7. Configure a Recovery Vault:
 	Create a Recovery Services vault:

-o	Configure backup policies for VMs within your VNet. o	This ensures secure backups and reliable data recovery even if production servers are compromised.
+o	Configure backup policies for VMs within your VNet.
+This ensures secure backups and reliable data recovery even if production servers are compromised.

 Remember to replace placeholders like MyVNet, MyResourceGroup, and other specific values with your actual configuration.